GutamaKev/ai201-project1-guide-starter/planning.md

      with my specified chunk size and overlap" is a plan. -->

 **Milestone 3 — Ingestion and chunking:**
+I will give Claude the Documents section of planning.md and the Chunking Strategy section, and ask it to implement a pipeline script that loads my .txt files, removes structural noise and metadata lines, and splits documents into chunks matching my specified size and overlap.
+I will verify the output by printing 5 random chunks and checking that each one is readable on its own, free of leftover formatting artifacts, and tagged with its source filename.

 **Milestone 4 — Embedding and retrieval:**
+I will give Claude the chunk output from Milestone 3 and ask it to implement an embedding script using all-MiniLM-L6-v2 that stores chunks in ChromaDB with source metadata, and a retrieval function that accepts a query string and returns the top-k most relevant chunks with distance scores.
+I will verify by running a few test queries and confirming the returned chunks are visibly related to the question and that distance scores fall within an acceptable range.

 **Milestone 5 — Generation and interface:**
+I will give Claude the retrieval function from Milestone 4 and the grounding requirements from the spec, and ask it to implement a generation layer that passes retrieved chunks as context to an LLM and a simple query interface using Gradio.
+I will verify that responses cite their source documents and that asking a question my corpus does not cover produces a refusal rather than a generated answer.